100,000 Crab giant pulses at 215 MHz detected with an SKA-Low prototype station

-There is a strong positive correlation between DM and scattering time (Fig.~\ref{fig_tau_vs_deltadm}), and as the scattering time gets higher DM also increases and vice versa (the Pearson correlation coefficient $\approx$0.7 and the p-value $\approx 10^{-8}$).
+There are indications of positive correlation between DM and scattering time (Fig.~\ref{fig_tau_vs_deltadm}), and as the scattering time gets higher DM also increases and vice versa (the Pearson correlation coefficient $\approx$0.7 and the p-value $\approx 10^{-8}$).
 However, we note that this correlation may be slightly exaggerated by the earlier-mentioned impact of scattering on timing-based DM measurements.
 A similarly strong correlation of scatter broadening time and DM (correlation coefficient 0.56$\pm$0.01) based on normal pulses was observed in Crab pulsar at 610 MHz by \citet{2018MNRAS.479.4216M}, and at 350\,MHz by \citet{2019MNRAS.483.1224D}.
 Hence, our measurements are consistent with the earlier observations of scatter broadening and DM correlations at higher frequencies.
-Nevertheless, we note that the data are very limited and our low-frequency observations are unique (especially in the context of new generation of instruments).
+Nevertheless, we note that more data and robust DM measurements methods are required to confirm the correlation in the presence of strong scatter broadening.

 The lag correlation of DM and scatter broadening time variations yielded a lag consistent with zero (to within a daily cadence of our observations).
 This is consistent with the results reported by \citet{2018MNRAS.479.4216M}, but significantly differs from the 30\,days lag observed by \citet{2008A&A...483...13K}.
 It seems that the DM/$\tau$ increase event observed by \citet{2008A&A...483...13K} was caused by a plasma screen with a different structure and/or geometry of the Earth, pulsar, screen.